pnarah/coursera/MApp/21-monitoring-and-observability-setup.md

 4. Dashboard sketches (Grafana panels list).

 ## Prompts You Can Use
-- "Expose Prometheus metrics from NestJS application."
+- "Expose Prometheus metrics from FastAPI using prometheus-fastapi-instrumentator."
-- "Add request correlation IDs and structured JSON logging."
+- "Add request correlation IDs middleware in FastAPI with structlog."
-- "Instrument booking flow with OpenTelemetry spans."
+- "Instrument booking flow with OpenTelemetry spans in async FastAPI."
+- "Set up logging with loguru for structured async logging."

 ## Acceptance Criteria
 - Metrics accessible; logs contain correlation IDs.